JuliaAI/CategoricalDistributions.jl/README.md

 # CategoricalDistributions.jl

-Probability distributions and measures for finite sample spaces whose elements are labelled.
+Probability distributions and measures for finite sample spaces whose elements are labeled.

 Designed for performance in machine learning applications.
 For example, probabilistic classifiers in [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) typically predict the `UnivariateFiniteVector` objects defined in this package.

-For probability distributions over integers (unlabelled data) see the [Distributions.jl](https://juliastats.org/Distributions.jl/stable/univariate/#Discrete-Distributions) package, whose methods the current package extends.
+For probability distributions over integers (unlabeled data) see the [Distributions.jl](https://juliastats.org/Distributions.jl/stable/univariate/#Discrete-Distributions) package, whose methods the current package extends.